HMRC will publish details of deliberate tax defaulters, these are people who have received penalties either for:

 We may publish information about a deliberate tax defaulter where:

 HMRC has carried out an investigation and the person has been charged one or more penalties for deliberate defaults

 those penalties involve tax of more than £25,000

-However, their information won’t be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.
+However, their information will not be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.

 HMRC will publish enough information to identify the: